About P. Bradley & Sons

 In 2000, P. Bradley & Sons entered a new chapter when the Driver family purchased the business.
 With deep roots in agriculture themselves, the Drivers carried forward the company’s long-standing commitment to serving the Shenandoah Valley farming community.
 Their focus has remained the same: providing dependable equipment, parts, and service while upholding the trusted reputation that P. Bradley & Sons has built for generations.

-Today - continuing to serve
+Today - Continuing to serve

 Today, P. Bradley & Sons continues to proudly serve the agricultural community with the same values that built our reputation generations ago.
 By partnering with leading equipment manufacturers such as Deutz-Fahr, Vermeer, Wacker Neuson, and Schulte, we’re able to provide farmers with innovative, reliable tools to keep their operations running strong.
 From new and used tractors to parts, service, and support, we remain dedicated to offering dependable equipment, competitive prices, and the personal, small-town service our customers trust.